Nbeknel/Log_cabin_infill/README.md

 This script tries to maintain a constant line width, be it on top of solid infill, internal infill, or when variable layer height is used.
-Increasing the infill width will result in varying width in the print.
+Increasing the infill width in the slicer will result in varying width in the print.
 When using rectilinear infill, you might encounter a similar problem as when printing grid or triangle infill, the infill might start hitting the nozzle.
+Additionally the spacing between infill and internall perimeters becomes to large.
+The extrudate is unable to bridge the gap as the excess will be pushed down, not sideways, unless supported by the previous layer.
+This will lead to gaps between the infill and perimeters.

 # Parameters